alberttheprince/rpemotes-reborn/README.md

 # Moods & Walkstyles 😜🚶‍♂️

-Moods and walkstyles can be set from the menu.
-These will save to your character and reapply when exiting a vehicle, or loading back into the server as they are saved via client side KVP.
+Moods and walk styles can be set from the menu.
+These will save to your character and reapply when exiting a vehicle, or loading back into the server as they are saved via client-side KVP.

 | COMMAND:    | ACTION:                               |
 | ----------- | ------------------------------------- |